liltran615/Azure-Project-1/README.md

 Filebeat collects data about the file system, and this is sent to Elasticsearch on ELK Server.

-Metricbeat Collects metrics to help with the assessment regarding the operational state of computer machines on the network, and then sends it to Elasticsearch on ELK Server.
+Metricbeat Collects metrics to help with the assessment regarding the operational state of computer machines on the network, and sends it to Elasticsearch on ELK Server.

-The configuration details of each machine may be found below.
+The configuration details of each machine may be found BELOW.

 | Name     | Function | IP Address | Operating System |
 |----------|----------|------------|------------------|